shitcorp/Extendabot/src/plugins/infinity/README.md

 # Important:

 #### This was mainly made for dynamic pages that allow you to render in dynamic values.
 I mean you can also use it as a static file server, thats kinda missing the point.
-> BUT: no matter what, please for the love of god, use a reverse proxy like Apache or NGNINX (recommended!) to proxy your traffic from port 443 (SSL) to the port you want your webserver to be running on!
+> BUT: no matter what, please for the love of god, use a reverse proxy like Apache or NGINX (recommended!) to proxy your traffic from port 443 (SSL) to the port you want your webserver to be running on!

 # Config: